Pakistan’s prime minister says manipulation of coming elections by military is ‘absolutely absurd’

 The solution, Kakar said, is to gradually improve the performance of the civilian institutions “rather than weakening the current military organization, because that’s not going to solve any of our problems.”

-One major problem is Kashmir, which has been a flashpoint for India and Pakistan after the end of British colonial rule in 1947.
+One major problem is Kashmir, which has been a flashpoint for India and Pakistan since the end of British colonial rule in 1947.
 They have fought two wars over its control.

 In 2019, India’s Hindu nationalist government decided to end the Muslim-majority region’s semi-autonomy, stripping it of statehood, its separate constitution and inherited protections on land and jobs.